The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 Ref: (National Archives Series #9, Microfilm # M255, List #3).

-Fred was a farmer and spent the rest of his life in the Wheelersburg area where he attended Saint Peter’s church.
+Fred was a farmer who spent the rest of his life in the Wheelersburg area, where he attended Saint Peter’s church.
 He is very visible in the Vernon and Porter Township tax records.
-He was a naturalized US citizen taking an oath on Nov.
+He was a naturalized US citizen who took an oath on Nov.
 14, 1859.
-The index card for his papers is on file at the Scioto County courthouse but the actual papers have been lost.
+The index card for his papers is on file at the Scioto County courthouse, but the actual papers have been lost.

 Anna Fredericka was also known as Mamy, Marie, Anna, and Rika.
-She lived with her son Andrew according to the 1900 census.
-Andrew’s wife Theresa Deck Haas was also a German immigrant.
+According to the 1900 census, she lived with her son Andrew, who was married to Theresa Deck Haas, a German immigrant.
 Their son William and several of Anna`s children were in the household.
-Anna died April 11, 1903, in Ironton, Ohio at age 59 and is buried next to Peter at Saint Mary’s church in Pine Grove, Ohio.
+Anna died April 11, 1903, in Ironton, Ohio, at age 59 and is buried next to Peter at Saint Mary’s church in Pine Grove, Ohio.

 Locating the Thieken’s origin in Germany was a five-year effort for me.
-I finally found a researcher in the city of Oldenburg, Herr Falk Liebezeit, who referred me to a specific town and a Catholic church that held the Thieken records.
+I finally found a researcher in Oldenburg, Herr Falk Liebezeit, who referred me to a specific town and a Catholic church with the Thieken records.

-This was in early 1991 and was the first time the name THEIKEN was found in Germany.
-The town was Schmertheim, near Cloppenburg, in the State of Oldenburg in the northwest corner of the country not far from the Dutch border.
-Ralph Haas, my brother, and I visited this area and met several Thiekens, all farmers, but could not connect our families during this trip.
+This was in early 1991, the first time the name THEIKEN was found in Germany.
+The town was Schmertheim, near Cloppenburg, in the State of Oldenburg, in the northwest corner of the country, not far from the Dutch border.
+Ralph Haas, my brother, and I visited this area and met several Thiekens, all farmers, but we could not connect with our families during this trip.

-However, after additional research at the local US branch of the Mormon library in Minneapolis, we returned to Germany in 1993.
-This time we were successful.
-Ralph and I visited a retired school teacher who married a Thieken woman who is now dead.
-The teacher’s name is Herr Wilhelm Apke.
+However, in 1993, we returned to Germany after additional research at the local US branch of the Mormon library in Minneapolis.
+This time, we were successful.
+Ralph and I visited a retired school teacher named Herr Wilhelm Apke, who married a Thieken woman who is now dead.

-Wilhelm met with us during our first trip but we did not have enough information to connect our line.
-This current trip was very fruitful as Wilhelm’s records and ours matched perfectly.
-It happens that Wilhelm’s deceased wife was the sister to Elizabeth Thieken who owned the family farm in Schmertheim.
-Ralph and I reviewed our records with Elizabeth and her family and all agreed that we, in fact, are connected.
+Wilhelm met with us during our first trip, but we did not have enough information to connect our line.
+This current trip was very fruitful, as Wilhelm’s records and ours matched perfectly.
+It happens that Wilhelm’s deceased wife was the sister of Elizabeth Thieken, who owned the family farm in Schmertheim.
+Ralph and I reviewed our records with Elizabeth and her family, and all agreed that we, in fact, are connected.

-The Thieken farm goes back to at least the 1500s and is a local landmark.
-This family is well known, well respected, and appears to have a prosperous farming operation.
+The Thieken farm dates back to at least the 1500s and is a local landmark.
+This family is well-known and respected and appears to have a prosperous farming operation.

-There are other Thiekens in the US but very few.
-Michael, who is a brother to Fred, settled in the Pittsburgh area in Allegheny and Butler counties.
-There is also a family in Cincinnati, Ohio who came from Oldenburg.
-(I found their ship passenger records in the National Archives and I believe that they belong to our family.
+There are other Thiekens in the U.S., but very few.
+Michael, a brother to Fred, settled in the Pittsburgh area in Allegheny and Butler counties.
+There is also a family in Cincinnati, Ohio, who came from Oldenburg.
+(I found their ship passenger records in the National Archives; I believe they belong to our family.
 They came about 15 or 20 years after Fred.
-I talked to a granddaughter of Joseph Thieken in Cincinnati who knows of no connection to our family.
-I requested Gertrude Thieken in Schmertheim, Germany to search her local records for Joseph.
-I have no word as yet from her.
+I talked to a granddaughter of Joseph Thieken in Cincinnati who knows no connection to our family.
+I requested Gertrude Thieken in Schmertheim, Germany, to search her local records for Joseph.
+I have no word from her yet.

 The Thickens of Wheelersburg holds a family reunion each July.
 Mary Boll, whose father was Edward Thieken, makes the arrangements.
 More information is available through Mary and her family.
 They are well known in the area and easily found.

-The Fred Thieken farmhouse still stands on Turkey Foot Road, across the road from the Vernon firehouse.
+The Fred Thieken farmhouse still stands on Turkey Foot Road, across from the Vernon firehouse.
 This is the farm bought after Fredericka married Peter Haas and left home.

 Frederick Theiken

 Joannes Friedrich Ticken was born in Schmerheim, Oldenburg, Germany, and christened in Saint Andreas Catholic church in Cloppenburg on Sept.
 19, 1811.
-His mother was Maria Angela Thale and his father was Herman Anton Ticken.
-The town of Schmerheim is located 4 km west of Cloppenburg in the northwest section of Germany and southwest of Bremen in the state of Oldenburg.
+His mother was Maria Angela Thale, and his father was Herman Anton Ticken.
+Schmerheim is located 4 km west of Cloppenburg in the northwest section of Germany and southwest of Bremen in Oldenburg.

-Anna Maria Schwitzner was born in 1803 and died on March 2, 1851, a year prior to Fred’s immigration to the US.
-She married her first husband on February 21, 1824, in Molbergen where she died.
-She is buried UNDER the Catholic church as it was built over an earlier cemetery or, in Deutsch, Friedhof.
+Anna Maria Schwitzner was born in 1803 and died on March 2, 1851, a year before Fred’s immigration to the US.
+She married her first husband on February 21, 1824, in Molbergen, where she died.
+She is buried UNDER the Catholic church, which was built over an earlier cemetery or in Deutsch, Friedhof.

-Fred’s second marriage was to Helena Gertrude Hagen Renschen of Peheim, Germany which is a short distance from Molbergen.
+Fred’s second marriage was to Helena Gertrude Hagen Renschen of Peheim, Germany, a short distance from Molbergen.
 They were married on July 22, 1852.
-They left Germany in 1853 for America to meet Fred’s brother Michael Joseph who came to Pittsburgh, PA prior to October 1, 1845, as he had a daughter, Margaret there on that date.
+They left Germany in 1853 for America to meet Fred’s brother Michael Joseph, who came to Pittsburgh, PA, prior to October 1, 1845, as he had a daughter, Margaret, there on that date.

 Fred and Gertrude had another child, Margaret, born on June 24, 1853.** Margaret died on September 29, 1854, in Pittsburgh.
-We know that Mary was also born in Pittsburgh as she arrived in Wheelersburg, Ohio with Fred and family.
+Mary was also born in Pittsburgh when she arrived in Wheelersburg, Ohio, with Fred and her family.
 Maria Elizabeth and Fred Anton stayed with Michael’s family in Pittsburgh.
-They are listed in the 1860 census at ages 21 and 24 respectively.
+They are listed in the 1860 census as ages 21 and 24, respectively.

 ** Update May 9, 2005, **

 We now know that Margaret was born at sea during the trip from Germany.
-The family arrived in Baltimore, Maryland on July 6, 1853.
-Margaret was born June 24, 1853, only 12 days prior to arrival.
+The family arrived in Baltimore, Maryland, on July 6, 1853.
+Margaret was born June 24, 1853, only 12 days before arrival.
 It must have been very unusual for a family to lose a child and gain another during the voyage.
 As stated earlier, Catharina died at sea.

-Fred’s family continued to grow as he had John, Lena, Michael, Andrew, and Henry in Wheelersburg, Ohio.
+Fred’s family continued to grow, as he had John, Lena, Michael, Andrew, and Henry in Wheelersburg, Ohio.
 He was 45 years old when John was born and had four more after him.
-Fred died on June 23, 1886.
-Gertrude died in 1899.
+Fred died on June 23, 1886, and Gertrude died in 1899.
 Both are buried at Saint Peter’s Cemetery in Wheelersburg.
-The date on Fred’s tombstone is INCORRECT as his family was not sure of his year of birth.
+The date on Fred’s tombstone is INCORRECT, as his family was not sure of his year of birth.

-As one can see Fred was responsible for many children during his lifetime.
-There were four brought to his first marriage, four more were born in his first marriage and seven more were born in the US- a total of 15!!!!.
+As one can see, Fred was responsible for many children during his lifetime.
+Four were born to his first marriage, four more were born to his first marriage, and seven more were born in the US—a total of 15!!!!

-I am including real estate records regarding Fred’s farm in Molbergen, Germany in my family record book.
-Fred inherited this farm by marriage to Anna Maria Schwitzner and sold it to Joseph Thieken in 1852 prior to his removal to the US.
+In my family record book, I am including real estate records regarding Fred’s farm in Molbergen, Germany.
+Fred inherited this farm by marriage to Anna Maria Schwitzner and sold it to Joseph Thieken in 1852, before his removal to the US.

 “In 1708 Johann Thieken and Frau Geste are the owners.
 The other residents are the 80-year-old farmer Frederick and his five children.
 In 1755 the son of Johann Heinrich inherited the place followed by Frederich Christian who died in 1770 leaving four children.